orgua/shepherd_v2_planning/hw_cape_v23_test_performance.rst

 - -> seems to be fine for modern electronics
 - 2 R Shunt resistor is responsible of 100 mV drop (50 mA)
 - R10 from 100k changed to 0R -> offset still around 15.x, similar as with 33R in harvester
+- 5V-Voltage regulator needs at least +1V Input -> raise 6v_Rail from 5.4V to 6.17V -> Emulator improves to 50mA @ ~4.28V
+- Opa388 seems to be worse than the Opa189 -> switch to this one

 .. image:: ./media_v23/profile_quiver_offset_sheep0_cape_v230c1_profile_07_short_C6_increased_1uF_emu_a.png